petrstepanov/gnome-macos-remap/README.md

 Install `autokey`, `autokey-gtk` and `git` packages with the package manager of your chioce.
 On Debian based distribution (Ubuntu, Pop!, Zorin...) run `sudo apt-get install git autokey autokey-gtk`.
 On Fedora run `sudo dnf install git autokey autokey-gtk`.

 ## Installation
+1. Make sure you are running `Xorg` display server.
+If not sure logout from your session.
+On the GNOME login screen click ⚙ icon on the bottom right.
+Select `GNOME on Xorg`.
+Log in.
-1. Check out the repository to some arbitrary location and run the `install.sh` script in Terminal.
+2. Check out the repository to some arbitrary location and run the `install.sh` script in Terminal.
 Script will ask for administrator password.

 ```
 git clone https://github.com/petrstepanov/gnome-macos-remap